Electromagnetic momentum and the energy-momentum tensor in a linear medium with magnetic and dielectric properties: Total Energy--Momentum Tensor

 We have identified the essential contradiction of the Abraham--Minkowski controversy: Absent the uniqueness that accompanies conservation of total energy and total momentum, the components of the first row and column of the energy--momentum tensor are essentially arbitrary thereby rendering the energy--momentum tensor meaningless.
 Yet, the energy continuity equation that is obtained from the four-divergence of an energy--momentum tensor that is populated with the densities of the conserved energy and momentum quantities is demonstrably false.
 We are at an impasse with the existing theory that requires two contradictory conditions to be satisfied \cite{BISPIE}.

-The resolution of this contradiction cannot be found within the formal system of continuum electrodynamics.
-Based on the reduced speed of light in the medium, $c/n$, we make the $ansatz$ that the continuity equations are generated by
+The resolution of this contradiction cannot be found within the formal system of continuum electrodynamics as it currently exists.
+Therefore we make an $ansatz$, based on the reduced speed of light in the medium, $c/n$, that the continuity equations are generated by

 where $\bar\partial_{\beta}$ is the material four-divergence operator \cite{BICB,BICB2,BISPIE,BIFinn}

 The continuity equation, Eq.~(\ref{EQr3.11}), is generalized in a form that allows a source/sink $f_{\alpha}$ of energy and the components of momentum \cite{BICB2}.
 Reference \cite{BIxxx} provides a solid theoretical justification for the {\it ansatz} of Eqs.~(\ref{EQr3.11}) and (\ref{EQr3.12}).
 Applying the tensor continuity law, Eq.~(\ref{EQr3.11}), to the energy--momentum tensor, Eq.~(\ref{EQr3.04}), we obtain the energy continuity equation